 OTHER LINKS (proven at date of publication):

 Copyright 2016.
-Alan Carter and Yvonne Wickes of Middlesbrough TS8.
+Alan Carter and Yvonne Wickes.
 All rights reserved.